 On the way back from Helsingør, it was recommended to us to check out the Louisiana Museum of Modern Art.
 Even though neither of us are really into art museums, we were told the grounds were beautiful… and they really were!
 We saw the Picasso Ceramics exhibit and shared some wine with a view.

 We ate breakfast at a place called Grød, a porridge place, and dear God we want them to come to the US.
 Then, for our last day-trip out of Copenhagen, we took a train to the viking city of Roskilde.
-We visited the Viking Ship Museum, which we could've spent all day at!
-We saw reconstructions of the old preserved pieces of wood that had been found under the harbor in the 1970's as well as recreations based on those artifacts.
+This is a day trip we’d suggest to ANYBODY who wanted to take a trip to Copenhagen, not just for their honeymoon!
+We visited the Viking Ship Museum, which we could’ve spent all day at!
+We saw reconstructions of the old preserved pieces of wood that had been found under the harbor in the 1970’s as well as recreations based on those artifacts.
 The museum serves as a fully functioning ship building operation using Viking methods and few modern tools.
 We saw rope-making, a blacksmith, and woodworking in action!
 And then they actually sail these recreated ships for experimental purposes to test the soundness and accuracy of their builds!
 It was all very impressive and shows their appreciation for their history.

 We wandered around the town of Roskilde a little before going back to Copenhagen, but returned in time to have dinner.
 We ventured out by the Lakes, a row of three rectangular lakes in the middle of the city, and when it’s nice out, everyone in Copenhagen apparently picks up a bottle of wine or case of beer sits lakeside for a picnic.
 Do as the locals do I guess!
 There was music playing and everyone was just having a great time watching the sunset.